A structured path to sales and fundraising for startups that monetize from enterprises.

 If the committee approves an offer to join, we will extend it to you in the week following the interview.

 What does it cost to join?

-Along with the tuition fee (covered by the investment offset) we request a single-digit grant of common equity or its equivalent, varying depending on the business.
+Along with the tuition fee (covered by the investment offset), we request a single-digit grant of common equity or its equivalent, varying depending on the business.
 The accelerator may also ask for the right to invest a minority / non-threatening co-investment in your follow-on rounds.
-Most Alchemist companies grant 5.0% of equity, but Alchemist has flexibility on terms.
+Most Alchemist companies grant 5.0% of equity, but Alchemist has flexible terms.

 Tuition fees are waived, and the equity grants are reduced for companies that locate in the Memphis region.